-Pallas-Yllästunturi National Park is a Hiking without Littering area.
+Pallas-Yllästunturi National Park is a Hiking without Littering Area.
 The principle of litter-free hiking is simple: hikers should leave no traces of their visits to the natural environment.
 Biodegradable waste should be placed in a toilet or composter, and small amounts of clean paper and cardboard can be used as kindling in a campfire.
-Carry all other types of waste away in your rucksack.
+Carry all other types of waste away from the nature in your rucksack.

 Recycling points can be found at Pallastunturi Visitor Centre, Yllästunturi Visitor Centre Kellokas and Fell Lapland Visitor Centre.
-Glass, metal and problem waste can be sorted into separate containers.
+Glass, metal, paper and cardboard can be sorted into separate containers.